AI-Hivemind-Lab/instructions/[human]_cloudflare_workers_deployment_playbook.md

 #### Checkpoint 5 — Pre-flight validation via dry-run

 **What AI does:** Runs `npx wrangler deploy --dry-run --outdir dist`.
 This simulates the full deploy process — building the package, validating the config, checking account permissions, resolving routes and DNS — but stops short of actually pushing to Cloudflare.
-AI then runs `du -sh dist/` to show the final bundle size.
+AI then reads the size line wrangler prints (e.g. `Total Upload: 8570.03 KiB / gzip: 1617.01 KiB`) — the **gzip** number is the bundle size that matters.

 **What you verify:**
 - Dry-run completes with **no errors or warnings**
 - Output shows the correct account name and your custom domain
 - No route conflicts reported (subdomain isn't already claimed by another Worker)
-- Bundle size is within plan limits:
+- Bundle size is within plan limits — compare the **gzip** figure (not the uncompressed size) against:
   - **Free plan:** 3 MiB ceiling — bundle larger than this requires upgrading to Paid
   - **Paid plan:** 10 MiB ceiling (Anduin is on Paid)
 - For best cold-start performance, aim for under 2 MiB even on Paid